 According to the AAA Foundation, there is a hit-and-run somewhere in the United States every minute of every day.
 This is a huge, costly problem for everyone involved in these collisions, including law enforcement officers, who have to investigate the crimes, and the insurance companies that have to pay for them.
 But of course, it’s the victims who suffer the most when there is no one to hold responsible for the damage to their cars and their injuries.

 Unfortunately, the law is not enough to stop some people from running.
-They may do so for a number of reasons; for example, because they already have a criminal record.
-The person may be caught, but in the meantime, you will need to rely on your own insurance to pay for the repairs to your vehicle.
-Many Coloradans have underinsured or uninsured motorist protection, which is intended to pay when the person who caused their collision does not have adequate insurance.
-Injured victims often need to rely on their personal health insurance.
+They may do so for a number of reasons.
+They may already have a criminal record, or they may be driving without auto insurance, which is illegal in Colorado.
+The person may be caught, but in the meantime, you will need to rely on your own insurance to pay for the repairs to your vehicle and any injuries you sustained.
+Many Coloradans have uninsured motorist (UM) protection, which applies when the person who caused their collision does not have insurance.
+Under such policies, hit-and-run accidents are covered by the accident victim’s own insurance policy.
+UM coverage is designed to match your own liability insurance, meaning you can file up to your own policy limit to receive coverage.
+If you have a Medpay coverage, which is included in most policies with a $5,000 limit, you may also be able to use this coverage for medical expenses.
+In addition to your auto insurance policy, you may be able to utilize your own personal health insurance to minimize the costs of your treatment.
 Sometimes, there may be other types of policies with coverage for you, such as if you were hit as a pedestrian.

-An experienced personal injury attorney will be able to assist you with filing a civil claim for the expenses associated with your accident, including your pain and suffering.
-At Peters and Nolan, LLC, we help victims get every penny they deserve.
+Knowing who to turn to in a time of crisis, especially a hit-and-run, can be difficult.
+That is why you should call Peters & Nolan, LLC.
+Our experienced Grand Junction auto accident attorneys will be able to assist you with filing a civil claim for the expenses associated with your accident, including your pain and suffering.
+At Peters & Nolan, LLC, we help victims get every penny they deserve.
 To learn more, give us a call today at (970) 243-4357.

 Peters & Nolan, LLC is your ideal source for high quality legal representation throughout the state of Colorado.
 Known for being personable and responsive, attorneys Andrew J. Peters and Andrew Nolan are aggressive trial lawyers with an excellent record of trying and settling cases in criminal defense, DUI/DWAI and personal injury.